paulin/mattpaulin/_posts/2026-7-6-the-great-ai-refactor.md

 **Metrics have to move from output to outcome.** Tickets closed, features shipped, lines written — those measured how much human execution you produced, back when execution was the scarce, expensive thing.
 When agents produce execution by the yard, counting it tells you nothing.
 The measures that matter become things like: how good are the opportunities we find, how fast do we get from signal to prototype, how much do we actually learn per prototype, how quickly do we adapt.
 Learning velocity becomes the number.

-## What I'm being careful about

-I like this framing enough to build on it, which is exactly why I want to be honest about where it's thin.

-**A clean diagram is a lie of omission.** Real organizations are messier than seven tidy boxes in a ring.
-The stages blur, the loop stutters, people wear three hats badly instead of one hat well.
-The graphic is a *model* — useful for the same reason all models are useful, and wrong in the same way all models are wrong.
-I'd rather use it as a lens than defend it as a map.

-**Cheap execution is not the same as good execution.** The entire argument rests on AI handling the implementation well enough that human attention is free to move upstream.
-When it *doesn't* — when the fleet confidently builds the wrong thing — you haven't freed up judgment, you've just moved where the judgment has to happen, and hidden it inside a diff nobody read.
-The refactor only pays off if the checking gate is real.
-I keep a human at that gate on purpose.

-**"Refactor" is a comforting word, and comfort can mislead.** A software refactor keeps the same behavior and hurts nobody.
-An organizational one moves real people's roles out from under them.
-I chose the metaphor because it's the most *accurate* description of the internal reorganization — not because the human cost is as tidy as the code version.
-Saying "AI eliminates old assumptions, not jobs" is true at the level of the whole economy and cold comfort to a specific person on a specific Tuesday.
-Both of those things are true at once, and I don't want the clean version to paper over the hard one.

-**Era 2 might last longer than the graphic implies.** The bottom strip makes the three eras look like a smooth march.
-In practice a lot of companies will camp in copilot-land for years, because it's profitable and safe and doesn't require anyone to rethink the org chart.
-The refactor is available; it isn't inevitable on any particular timeline.

-## The bottom line
+## Where this is all going

+I have been watching for how our world is going to adapt to the quantization of work that tokens and AI have allowed.
+It's become a game of wack-a-mole for where the bottlenecks are.
+The old bottlenecks don't exist so the system has refactored itself into a new set of roles.
+I think we might start seeing job titles that reflect the roles I have listed out here.

-The line I keep from all of this is the one printed across the bottom of the graphic: **AI doesn't eliminate jobs so much as it eliminates the old assumptions about how work should be organized.**
+The line to keep from all of this is the one printed across the bottom of the graphic: **AI doesn't eliminate jobs so much as it eliminates the old assumptions about how work should be organized.**

 The companies that win the next decade won't be the ones that automate their existing workflows the fastest.
 Automating the old pipeline just makes a structure built for a vanished constraint run quicker.
 The winners will be the ones willing to do the harder thing — keep the purpose, tear up the internals, and rebuild the way work flows around what AI actually makes possible.